raiden-network/spec/pathfinding_service.rst

 * The path finding service will be implemented iteratively adding more complexity on every step.
 * There are three steps planned - (1) Pathfinding Minimal Viable Product, (2) Adding service fees, (3) Handling mediation fees.
 * It should be able to handle a similar amount of active nodes as currently present in Ethereum (~20,000).
-* Nodes are incentivized to publicly report their current balances and fees to "advertise" their channels.
+* Nodes are incentivized to publicly report their current capacities and fees to "advertise" their channels.
 * Uncooperative nodes are dropped on the Raiden-level protocol, so paths provided by the service can be expected to work most of the time.
 * User experience should be simple and free for sparse users with optional premium fee schedules for heavy users.
 * No guarantees are or can be made about the feasibility of the path with respect to node uptime or neutrality.